jennifersusasen/customersegmentation/README.md

 # K-Means
-Implement K-Means Clustering on Various Problems
+Implement various algorithms on the customer segmentation problem